Digital Accessibility is an ADA Requirement

 - UCR ITS - Website Accessibility

-- Siteimprove - Cloud service that enables you to systematically review your sites for accessibility, SEO, and best practices.
+- Siteimprove - Free cloud service that enables you to systematically review your sites for accessibility, SEO, and best practices.

 - UC Webinar: From Compliance to Inclusion - Recorded May 15, 2025